Cash Oasis logo

 • High-interest rate loans typical of payday lending industry (APR not disclosed on website)

-• Product explicitly intended for short-term use only, not recommended for financial emergencies requiring longer repayment
+• Product explicitly intended for short-term use only, flagged for caution for financial emergencies requiring longer repayment

 • Company's own disclosure warns against using these loans as long-term financial solution